risk-first/website/menagerie/Agency-Risk.md

 This kind of financial exposure isn't very common on software projects.
 [Fixed Price Contracts](One-Size-Fits-No-One#waterfall) and [Employee Stock Options](https://en.wikipedia.org/wiki/Employee_stock_option) are two exceptions.
 But  David McClelland's Needs Theory suggests that there are other kinds of skin-in-the-game: the intrinsic interest in the work being done, or extrinsic factors such as the recognition, achievement, or personal growth derived from it.

-> "Need theory, ...proposed by psychologist David McClelland, is a motivational model that attempts to explain how the needs for achievement, power, and affiliation affect the actions of people from a managerial context...
+> "Need theory... proposed by psychologist David McClelland, is a motivational model that attempts to explain how the needs for achievement, power, and affiliation affect the actions of people from a managerial context...
 McClelland stated that we all have these three types of motivation regardless of age, sex, race, or culture.
 The type of motivation by which each individual is driven derives from their life experiences and the opinions of their culture. " - [Need Theory, _Wikipedia_](https://en.wikipedia.org/wiki/Need_theory)

 So one mitigation for [Agency Risk](Agency-Risk) is therefore to employ these extrinsic factors.
 By making individuals responsible and rewarded for the success or failure of projects, we can align their personal motivations with those of the project.